archeos/archeos-manual/source/applications/librecad.rst

 LibreCAD can be used to draw vector layers over raster photomosaic, as a photomapping application (note! not recomended: better to use a GIS software for this).
-LibreCAD can be also used for all kind of techniqal archaeological drawing (e.g. for archaeological arthefact's illustrations).
+LibreCAD can be also used for all kind of technical archaeological drawing (e.g. for  illustration of archaeologicalartefact).
 The software is also useful to reconstruct local coordinates system, using triangulation rules.